Ameerabanu98/Human-Activity-recognition/README.md

 #  Human Activity Recognition Using Smartphone Data

 ##  Project Overview
 This project focuses on classifying human activities using smartphone sensor data.
-The dataset contains motion data from smartphone accelerometers and gyroscopes, and machine learning models are trained to predict activities such as walking, sitting, and jogging.
+The dataset contains motion data from smartphone accelerometers and gyroscopes, and machine learning models are trained to predict activities such as walking, sitting, and standing.

 ##  Dataset
 - **Source:** Kaggle